waltligon/orangefs/doc/coding/developer-guidelines.md

     base has gotten large because of the sheer number of warnings that it will probably find at that point.

   - Always use the -Wstrict-prototypes command line flag to gcc.
 This turns on additional warnings that enforce the use of proper prototypes for all functions.
-See section [9.2.1](#sec:proto){reference-type="ref" reference="sec:proto"} for more information.
+See section [9.2.1](#sec:proto) for more information.

   - Make use of the -g option to gcc in development code.
-This enables debugging symbols for use with gdb (section [6](#sec:gdb){reference-type="ref" reference="sec:gdb"}).
+This enables debugging symbols for use with gdb (section [6](#sec:gdb)).
 When code is released to the public, it may be the case that this option will be removed in order to reduce binary size or increase optimization, but it is invaluable during the development cycle.

 ## Debugging tutorial